Problems We Found With Drinking Water in Austin

 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s assessment of tap water in Austin, we aggregated water quality test data from Austin Water Utilities, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For Hydroviv’s assessment of Austin's drinking and tap water quality, we aggregated water quality test data from Austin Water Utilities, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and delve into upcoming regulatory changes.
 The water filters that we offer at Hydroviv are optimized with these figures in mind.

 Source Of Austin Drinking Water

-The City of Austin receives its drinking water from three water treatment plants that pump surface water from the Colorado River as it flows into Lake Travis and Lake Austin.
+The City of Austin receives its drinking and tap water from three water treatment plants that pump surface water from the Colorado River as it flows into Lake Travis and Lake Austin.

 Arsenic Found In Austin Drinking Water

 Arsenic is a toxic metal that is known to cause cancer and other health issues.
 Unlike lead, which distributes into water from plumbing, arsenic comes from the source water itself.
-Austin is in compliance with the EPA’s water quality standards but it is very important to point out that EPA’s standard balances the toxicity against the costs of removing arsenic from drinking water.
+Austin's drinking and tap water quality is in compliance with the EPA’s water quality standards but it is very important to point out that EPA’s standard balances the toxicity against the costs of removing arsenic from drinking water.
 The most recent tap water quality report reported an average arsenic concentration up to 2 parts per billion for the city.
 Hydroviv recommends that anyone with more than 1 part per billion take steps to remove arsenic from their water, especially if they have children.